If you like the itinerary below please quote REF INDIA 576 when enquiring for further details.

 Travelling north east, we arrive at Rajkot.
 Mahatma Gandhi moved to Rajkot in 1881, he attended school here and was popularly known as Mahatma (Sanskrit for ‘great soul’).

-Our city tour leads us to the old city, to view the finest blend of Hindu and Islamic architectural style known as Indo-Saracenic.
+With our guide we explore this diverse city, in particular the old city, to view the finest blend of Hindu and Islamic architectural style known as Indo-Saracenic.
 We also visit the site of Gandhi’s ashram and the place where he launched his celebrated march against the Salt Law.

 Its a short drive to Dandi where we arrive at the most famous scene of Mahatma Gandhi’s Salt Satyagraha (Salt March).
 Mahatma Gandhi, along with several thousand of his followers walked from Sabarmati Ashram to Dandi on the Gujarati coast.
 Today we follow this same path down to the waters edge.